 SMITH: Now, Naka G used to play the clubs in Aspen.
 Then he got tapped for the X Games.
 And then he discovered that there was this whole network of producers and directors and DJs that travel the world doing all these extreme skiing events.

 NAKAGAWA: Since the Olympics has kind of taken on action sports like ski or boardercross, ski slopestyle, snowboard slopestyle, pipe, I've kind of come along with them as well.

 SMITH: The Olympics are strict, though.
 He's given a hard drive with 5,000 Olympic-approved songs, most of them without lyrics, so, you know, it feels international.

-NAKAGAWA: (unintelligible) playing Razzle Dazzle.
+NAKAGAWA: ...going in for that G, Razzle Dazzle.
 Here's come Razzle Dazzle down...

-SMITH: Naka G tries to talk with all the athletes before their event to see what they want.
+SMITH: Naka G tries to talk with all the athletes before their events, to see what they want.
 And halfpipe Skier Maddie Bowman says it does make a difference.

 MADDIE BOWMAN: I love it when it plays in the background.
 And...

 SMITH: Can you actually hear it when you're coming down?